-A customer came to me, anxious to purchase a home for her and the children.
+A customer came to me, anxious to purchase a home for herself and her children.
 She was still living in the marital home that was being paid for by her ex-husband and she had been receiving spousal support and child support for two months.
-Her family law attorney suggested the customer reach out to me to obtain the proper guidance before the Property Settlement Agreement (PSA) was formally negotiated.
+Her family law attorney suggested the customer reach out to me to obtain the proper guidance before the Marital Settlement Agreement (MSA) was formally negotiated.

-Solution: I let the customer and her attorney know that she would be unable to close on a home until the Property Settlement Agreement had been signed by her and her husband, but in the meantime we could work on getting her in position to write a contract on a home.
+I let the customer and her attorney know that she would be unable to close on a home until the MSA had been signed by her and her husband, but in the meantime we could work on getting her in position to write a contract on a home.
 The timeframe would be especially important because most loan programs require the receipt of six months of consistent spousal support and/or child support be documented before it will be allowed as qualifying income.
-The customer would need the support payments to count in order for her to be pre-approved for a mortgage loan.
+The customer would need the support payments to count in order to be pre-approved for a mortgage loan.

-Results: The customer received a ratified sales contract on February 27th and closed on her new home on March 31st.
+The customer received a ratified sales contract on February 27th and closed on her new home on March 31st.
 I helped her document her income to meet loan guidelines, understand the right time to write a contract offer, and close on a loan quickly and easily.
-Working alongside the customer’s divorce attorney ensured the terms of the PSA agreement would work in her favor.
+Working alongside the customer’s family law attorney ensured the terms of the MSA agreement would work in her favor.

-Problem: One of my past military clients was getting married and wanted to purchase a larger home for him and his fiancée.
+A military client wanted to purchase a larger home for his family.
 He was planning on using a VA loan and a $0 down payment, which is a very attractive feature of the VA loan program.
 The sales price on the home was $679,650.
 The seller had originally agreed to a seller credit of $6,500, but after receiving the results of the home inspection, the contract was re-negotiated and the seller agreed to a higher credit of $23,500.
-The closing costs, prepaids, and escrows totaled $13,500 leaving $10,000 that needed to be applied “somewhere”.
+The closing costs and escrows totaled $13,500 leaving $10,000 that needed to be applied “somewhere”.